-Allegations against Komichi are that, in July, he misrepresented to ZEC that he had picked a sealed tamper-proof envelope with a special vote ballot paper from a dust bin at a Harare hotel.
+Allegations against Komichi are that in July, he misrepresented to ZEC that he had picked up a sealed tamper-proof envelope with a special vote ballot paper from a dust bin at a Harare hotel.

 He allegedly approached ZEC’s command centre and alleged that an unnamed person informed him he had picked up the envelope from a dustbin.
 Komichi further alleged that he had opened it out of curiosity and discovered that there were ballot papers whose votes were cast in his party’s favour.

 According to the State, Komichi’s conduct was in violation of the country’s electoral laws.
 The ballot papers belonged to one Constable Mugove Chiginya.

 Komichi’s lawyer, Alec Muchadehama, made the allegation while cross examining ZEC’s Chief Legal Officer, Shamiso Chahuruva.

 “I suggest to you that ZEC in connivance with the RG’s office was deliberately deleting voters from the voters’ roll and changing constituencies and this is why there was confusion about the constituencies,” said Muchadehama.